-Enzymes are proteins in nature that functions as the biological catalysts.
+Enzymes are proteins in nature that function as biological catalysts.
 They speed up the reaction and remain unchanged.

 Hydrogen peroxide (H2O2) is the substance that decomposes into water (H2O) and oxygen (O2) if it is left at room temperature for a period of time.
-Therefore, this reaction could take a long time, but it could be speed-up if a catalyst is added as it increases the speed of the reaction.
-Remember, each catalyst can only catalyse a specific substance.
+Therefore, this reaction could take a long time, but speeds up if a catalyst is added as it increases the speed of the reaction.
+Remember, each catalyst can only catalyze a specific substance.

 The catalyst hydrogen peroxide is called “manganese4 oxide.”
 If it is added, we will get water and oxygen gas in a very short time, and manganese4 oxide could be obtained again in its original form.

 How Do Enzymes Work?

 Enzymes work the same way as catalysts do.
 They work with only one substrate and can be used more than once.
 Similarly, enzymes have a structure that is called the active site in which only one substrate can fit to be digested.

 You can also assume that enzymes work as a key (substrate) and lock (enzyme).
 The key should exactly be of the right shape to fit in the lock, and so does the substrate fit into the active site of the enzyme.